KJWilliamson/halloween-background-picker/README.md

-# On-demand background color changer for a client
+# On-demand background image changer for a client
 * Halloween background images